thehelvijs/Caffeinated/README.md

 Give a follow to [Caffeinated](https://www.caffeine.tv/Caffeinated_)

 ## Note: this is open beta.
-If something does not work or you break something, please open issue or drop a message here https://discord.gg/m5Jhbg
+If something does not work or you break something, please open an issue on GitHub or drop a message here https://discord.gg/FQwqDrr

 ## Installation
 - Grab latest release from https://github.com/thehelvijs/Caffeinated/releases